rolivencia/rolivencia/README.md

 ## My hobbies & interests:

-📚 Currently taking the [Science of Well-being](https://www.coursera.org/learn/the-science-of-well-being/home/welcome) course offered by Yale University at Coursera.
-[Dino 101: Dinosaur Paleobiology](https://es.coursera.org/learn/dino101?) by the University of Alberta and [Norse Mythology Diploma](https://www.centreofexcellence.com/course/norse-mythology-diploma) by Centre of Excellence were the last two MOOC courses I took.
+📚 Currently taking the [Just Javascript](https://www.coursera.org/learn/the-science-of-well-being/home/welcome) course by Dan Abramov.
+Looking forward to complete the [Science of Well-being](https://www.coursera.org/learn/the-science-of-well-being/home/welcome) course offered by Yale University at Coursera.

-🗺️ Counter-Strike Level Designer since 2003.
+🗺️ Counter-Strike Level Designer since 2003, currently on an indefinite hiatus.
 Finished projects can be found in my repositories.
 I'm known for developing the de_dust2 spinoff map "de_dust2_largo" in 2005, which is worldwide known and won me [this interview at PCGamesN magazine](https://www.pcgamesn.com/counter-strike-global-offensive/de_dust2_long) in 2020.

 🎙️️ Choir Singer at [Coral Gloriana](https://www.youtube.com/channel/UCA0O1r-yInmktEcVwjDKnrw) since 2014.